signorpipo/wle-consolevr/README.md

   - Scroll speed
   - ...

+### Tricks
+  - You can show and hide the Console VR by pressing L3 + R3
+  - The Console VR can be scrolled by using the left thumbstick
+  - If you click (instead of just hovering) on the Up or Down buttons the Console VR will automagically scroll to the top or the bottom

 ### Weaknesses
 There are sadly some things that the marvelous Console VR can't achieve yet, this includes:
-  - Object will be displayed as \[Object object]
+  - Object will be displayed as `\[Object object]`
-  - Placeholders like %d and other similar kinds of way to build strings are not supported
+  - Placeholders like `%d` and other similar kinds of way to build strings are not supported
-  - Some messages are not intercepted, like the error from glMatrix.mat4.invert(null, null)
+  - Some messages are not intercepted, like the error from `glMatrix.mat4.invert(null, null)`

 ## How to import
 TODO